madiforman/virtual_art_museum/README.md

 ## Project Goals:
 - Create a Streamlit-based web application for a virtual art museum.
-- Display both basic as historic information about artworks.
+- Display both basic and historic information about artworks.
 - Implement search, filter, save, download and pop-up functionalities.

 ## Use Cases: